Zero-Shot Reinforcement Learning from Low Quality Data: Experiments

 \subsection{Setup}

-We respond to these questions using the ExORL benchmark, which provides datasets collected by unsupervised exploratory algorithms on the DeepMind Control Suite \citep{yarats2022, tassa2018}.
-We select three of the same domains as \cite{touati2021learning}: Walker, Quadruped and Point-mass Maze, but substitute Jaco for Cheetah.
+\textbf{Domains} $\;$ We respond to \textbf{Q1-Q3} using the ExORL benchmark \citep{yarats2022}.
+ExORL provides datasets collected by unsupervised exploratory algorithms on the DeepMind Control Suite \citep{tassa2018}.
+We select three of the same domains as \cite{touati2022does}: Walker, Quadruped and Maze, but substitute Jaco for Cheetah.
 This provides two locomotion domains and two goal-reaching domains.
 Within each domain, we evaluate on all tasks provided by the DeepMind Control Suite for a total of 17 tasks across four domains.
 Full details are provided in Appendix \ref{appendix: experimental domains}.
+We respond to \textbf{Q4} using the D4RL benchmark \citep{fu2020}.
+We select the two MuJoCo \citep{todorov2012mujoco} environments from the Open AI gym \citep{brockman2016openai} that closest resemble those from ExORL: Walker2D and HalfCheetah.

-We pre-train on three datasets of varying quality.
-Although there is no unambiguous metric for quantifying dataset quality, we use the reported performance of offline TD3 on Point-mass Maze for each dataset as a proxy.
+\textbf{Datasets} $\;$ For \textbf{Q1-Q3} we pre-train on three datasets of varying quality from ExORL.
+There is no unambiguous metric for quantifying dataset quality, so we use the reported performance of offline TD3 on Maze for each dataset as a proxy\footnote{We note that \citep{schweighofer2021dataset} propose metrics that describe dataset quality as a function of the behaviour policy's \textit{exploration} and \textit{exploitation} w.r.t. one downstream task.
+However, since we are interested in generalising to \textit{any} downstream task we cannot use these proposals directly, nor can we easily re-purpose them.
+We acknowledge that our proxy is imperfect, and that more work is required to better understand what dataset quality means in the context of zero-shot RL.}.
 We choose datasets collected via Random Network Distillation (\textsc{Rnd}) \citep{burda2018}, Diversity is All You Need (\textsc{Diayn}) \citep{eysenbach2018}, and \textsc{Random} policies, where agents trained on \textsc{Rnd} are the most performant, on \textsc{Diayn} are median performers, and on \textsc{Random} are the least performant.
-As well as selecting for quality, we also select for size.
-The ExORL datasets have up to 10 million transitions per domain.
-We uniformly sub-sample 100,000 transitions from these to create datasets that may be considered more realistically sized for real-world applications.
-More details on the datasets are provided in Appendix \ref{appendix: datasets}, which includes a visualisation of the state coverage for each dataset on Point-mass Maze (Figure \ref{fig: dataset heatmap}).
+As well as selecting for quality, we also select for size by uniformly sub-sampling 100,000 transitions from each dataset.
+For \textbf{Q4} we choose the ``medium", ``medium-replay", and ``medium-expert" datasets from D4RL, each providing different fractions of random, medium and expert task-directed trajectories.
+More details on the datasets are provided in Appendix \ref{appendix: datasets}.